 Main Supported Charities

-From Cancer Research UK
+Cancer UK wrote:

-A huge thank you from Cancer Research UK to all the participants of the Cahors Challenge who have raised an incredible £60,000 towards our life saving work.
+“A huge thank you from Cancer Research UK to all the participants of the 2017 Challenges who have raised an incredible £40,000 towards our life saving work.
 We really appreciate all the training, cycling and fundraising, which went into raising these funds.
 We receive no government funding for our research, so it is only through the generosity of supporters like you that we are able to fund new discoveries and improve cancer survival rates.

-We will put the remaining £20,000 of the money raised towards our work into personalised medicine.
+We will put the rest of the money raised towards our work into personalised medicine.
 Personalised medicine will allow patients to be matched to the treatment that will work best for them.
 Instead of classifying tumours based on where they grow in the body, doctors are now starting to classify tumours according to their genetic make-up.

 Choosing cancer treatments based on the genetic characteristics of an individual and their cancer means that patients will receive the treatment that will deliver the best possible outcome.
-It can also prevent the patient from enduring several different treatments before the most effective one is found, resulting in less time in hospital, fewer side effects and a better quality of life.
+It can also prevent the patient from enduring several different treatments before the most effective one is found, resulting in less time in hospital, fewer side effects and a better quality of life.”

-2017 Supported Charities
+2018 Supported Charities